Amanrai2004/eng_scrap/README.md

 # scraper engine

-A brief description of what this project does and who it's for
+In this project we are fetch a comment, ratings, custom name and date, from flipkart web page

 ## Acknowledgements

  - scraping product review
  - fatch product rating
- - scraping by using butifull shop
+ - scraping by using beautiful shop

 ## setup flask API